 GLASSBORO BOARD OF EDUCATION

-The Glassboro Board of Education has announced its meeting dates through January 2021.
+The Glassboro Board of Education has announced its meeting dates through January 2024.
 Regular meetings of the Board will be held at 7:00 p.m., unless otherwise noted, and are open to the public.
 Committee meetings will be held one week prior to BOE meetings, including closed sessions for the Instruction Committee, Operations Committee and Administration Committee (no committee meetings are held in July or December).
 Formal actions on any and all business involving the school district may be taken at regular business meetings only.
 When meetings include a virtual attendance option, the district posts access information on its website, www.gpsd.us.

 About the Board